denten-books/plain-text/4-sign.md

 How did this multiplicity come to be?
 And what effect does it have on the life of the mind?
 The purpose of this chapter is to make visible the gap between the projected sign and the archived inscription.
 Here, I would like to give a historical account of a letter's passage from paper to pixel.
-The development of this chapter proceeds in three stages, summarized here and expanded later.
+The narrative arc of this chapter proceeds in three stages, which I summarize here and expand upon later.

-First, in the age of the telegraph we observe the divide between human-readable text and machine-readable code.
-Removable storage media like ticker tape and punch card constitutes a set of instructions for a machine, meant to actuate a mechanism which in turn produces human-legible inscriptions.
-Unintelligible (to a lay person) control codes used to "drive" the machine are thereby mixed with plain text content of communication.
+First, with the initial advance of telecommunications in the telegraph age we observe the emerging divide between human-readable text and machine-readable code.
+Removable storage media like ticker tape and punch card constitute a set of instructions for a machine, meant to actuate a mechanism which in turn produces human-legible inscriptions.
+Unintelligible (to a lay person) control codes "driving" the machine are thereby mixed with plain text content of communication.
 The inscription splits between storage, containing an expanded character set, and its representation containing only the human alphabets.

 Second, where the ticker tape and the punch card were legible without specialized "reader" devices, the use of magnetic tape submerged the mixed